materialsintelligence/propnet/README.md

 **PropertyType:** (or "Property") A distinct physical *Quantity,* such as lattice parameter or temperature

-**PropertyInstance:** Refers to a *Quantity* and its associated *PropertyType*, as well as any associated metadata such as references, that is typically associated with a *Material* (this may be renamed later)
+**PropertyQuantity:** Refers to a *Quantity* and its associated *PropertyType*, as well as any associated metadata such as references, that is typically associated with a *Material* (this may be renamed later)

 **Quantity:** Refers to a *value* which can be a scalar/vector/matrix/tensor and its associated *unit*